Jonathan0827/VPlayer/README.md

-# VideoPlayer for iOS, macOS
+# VideoPlayer for iOS (macOS will be supported right after iOS release)